-7.0.3 All FDIA installer members shall present a minimum of 3 new installations for compliance inspection by an FDIA accredited independent inspection authority in every 12 month period.
+7.0.3 All FDIA installer members shall present a minimum of 3 new installations for compliance inspection by an FDIA appointed independent inspection authority in every 12-month period.

 Entry will be approved on payment of the relevant entry fee.

-8.0.1 The enrolment fee for new members will be determined each year at the AGM.
+8.0.1 The membership fee for new and existing members will be determined each year at the AGM.

-8.0.2 To join both divisions of the Association an additional R 500.00 is charged initially.
+8.0.2 To join both divisions of the Association an additional fee will be charged.

 9.0 DISCIPLINARY PROCEDURES